Project Heartbeat

 Initial ECGs Help Catch Early Myocardial Infarctions

 Heart disease a major problem in the United States, killing over 350,000 people every year.
 A myocardial infarction is an acute form of coronary artery disease that occurs when the arteries that are to feed the heart muscle with oxygen-rich blood become clogged.
-Myocardial infarctions, or heart attacks, vary in degree based on how much [...]
+Myocardial infarctions, or heart attacks, vary in degree based on how much of the heart muscle was affected and for what amount of time it was unable to receive oxygen.
+Long-term recovery following a heart attack is [...]

 4 12, 2019